-While focusing on the passage, if you stare at the letters for a long time, your eyes may feel uncomfortable.
-So, if it happens, just close your eyes for a while, take a deep breath and start again.
+While focusing on the passage, if you stare at the letters for a long time, your eyes feel uncomfortable.
+So,often close your eyes for a while, take a deep breath and start again.

 Don’t get panicked by the difficulty of the questions.
 Be prepared for them.

 - Reading Comprehension by Sujit Kumar

 - Reading Comprehension By Ajay Singh

 By looking at the Comprehension, don’t let any thought of discouragement enter into your mind.
 Don’t feel depressed.

 Whatever strategies mentioned here are not hard and fast rules.
 They are flexible.
 If you feel they don’t work for you, then you can alter them to suit your needs.
 You are the judge.